learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 `Person.all` reader.
 All code that relies on that method still works.
 1 conceptual change -> 1 line-of-code (LOC) change.
 Nice.

-In addition to improving the maintainability of our code through class methods, these class methods provide a more readable API for the rest of our application.
+In addition to improving the maintainability of our code, class methods also provide a more readable API for the rest of our application.
 Consider just one more time the difference in seeing the following two lines littered throughout your code:

 ```ruby
 Person.all.find{|p| p.name == "Ada Lovelace"}